clojurists-together/clojuriststogether.org/resources/markdown/news/q4-2018-survey-results.md

 ### What areas of Clojure would you like to see improvement in?

-The main things people were interested in: error messages (58%), documentation (47%), building tool (42%), developer experience tools (33%), IDE support (31%), test tooling (26%), and linters (26%).
+The main things people were interested in: error messages (58%), documentation (47%), build tools (42%), developer experience tools (33%), IDE support (31%), test tooling (26%), and linters (26%).
 Tools and documentation targeting beginners to Clojure or to programming in general were mentioned by quite a few people.

 ### Are there any particular libraries, tools, or projects that are important to you that you would like to see supported?